dcc213/test-repo/README.txt

 email 1, email 2
 --------------------------------------------------------------------------------

-This project is used to build and conduct analysis on...
+This project is used to build and conduct analysis on some data using some method.

 The project structure is as follows.